 He revealed to Daily Mail.
 Below is a rare video that captured one of Suarez’s childhood competitions.

-As the years went by Suarez grew to become a bad-tempered teen who got frustrated with situations around him, particularly his parents’ divorce, economic hardship, and his inability to get a football boot when he desperately needed one.
+As the years went by, Suarez grew to become a bad-tempered teen.
+He got frustrated with the situations around him.
+Particularly his parents’ divorce and economic hardship.
+Also, his inability to get a football boot when he desperately needed one.

 “I even want to win when playing games with my wife Sofia and kids.
 I can’t help it.”
 He admitted to Daily Mail.

-Notwithstanding, Suarez has an off-pitch personality portrays him as an ideal friend to many as well as a loving husband and father.
+Notwithstanding, Suarez’s off-pitch personality portrays him as an ideal friend to many, as well as a loving husband and father.

 In the same light, he has body tattoos that communicate his appreciation for family.
 His hobbies include playing video games and spending time with his family.